hzqst/MetaHookSv/Renderer.md

 ## Misc

-`r_wsurf_sky_occlusion` 1 / 0 : When set to 1, scenes occluded by "sky" surfaces (surfaces with sky texture) will be invisible. this only takes effect when r_wsurf_vbo set to 1.
+`r_wsurf_sky_occlusion` 1 / 0 : When set to 1, scenes occluded by "sky" surfaces (surfaces with sky texture) will be invisible. this only works when `r_wsurf_vbo` set to 1.

 `r_fxaa` set to 1 to enable Fast Approximate Anti-Aliasing (FXAA).

+* Since MultiSample Anti-Aliasing (or MSAA) is not able to works with Deferred Shading, it's completely disabled and removed from current version of renderer plugin.

 # New Entities